-I am delighted that you are in a position to support some of the young people you work with to take part in our Tune In consultation.
+I am delighted that you are in a position to support some of the children/young people you work with to take part in our Tune In consultation.
 I really appreciate and would like to thank you most sincerely for your assistance.

-My roles as Ombudsman for Children are set out in the Ombudsman for Children Act 2002.
+As I explained in my letter in May, my roles as Ombudsman for Children are set out in the Ombudsman for Children Act 2002.
 Among my obligations under this Act is to promote awareness of children's rights and welfare, including among children and young people and including the UN Convention on the Rights of the Child.